-Weathering is the disintegration and alteration of minerals and rocks near or at the earth’s surface.
-This shapes the earth's surface through such processes as decomposition, wearing down, and cracking from root growth or freezing and thawing.
+The effects of weathering disintegrate and alter mineral and rocks near or at the earth’s surface.
+This shapes the earth's surface through such processes as wind and rain erosion or cracks caused by freezing and thawing.
 Each process has a distinct effect on rocks and minerals.
-The three forms of weathering are physical or mechanical, biological and chemical.
+The three forms of weathering include mechanical, biological and chemical.

 Cracking and Breaking

-Mechanical weathering is the physical breakdown of rocks because of environmental factors such as heat, cold, water, and wind.
+Mechanical weathering physically breaks down rocks because of environmental factors that include heat, cold, water and wind.
 One form of mechanical weathering is thawing or constant freezing of water.
-Water, in liquid form, penetrates the many fissures, joints, and holes within a rock.
+Water, in liquid form, penetrates the many fissures, joints and holes within a rock.
 It starts freezing as temperatures drop to 32 degrees Fahrenheit and below.
 As the water freezes, it expands and becomes about 10 percent larger.
 This expansion pushes the cracks and holes in rocks outward.
 Even the hardest rocks such as granite, cannot match the extremely strong force.
 Salt wedging is the other form of mechanical weathering.
 Water that enters the cracks and holes on the rock surface contains salt.
 As it evaporates, it leaves the salt behind.
 With time, the salt deposits build up.
 They create a strong pressure that causes rocks to weaken and break.
 Mechanical weathering is highly common in cold climates.

 Changing Chemical Composition

 Rocks are symbols of durability and strength.
 Rocks are normally resistant to weathering.
-This resistance depends on the rock’s mineral porosity. and mineral composition.
+This resistance depends on the rock’s mineral porosity and mineral composition.
 The physically soft minerals are easily broken apart and crushed.
-With the harder minerals, it is quite difficult.
-The entire weathering process is controlled by the arrangement of the mineral grains and size of a rock.
-Some of the rocks susceptible to weathering are limestone, and marble.
+With the harder minerals, it's quite difficult.
+The arrangement of the mineral grains and size of a rock control the entire weathering process.
+Some of the rocks susceptible to weathering are limestone and marble.
 Granite is a perfect example of a rock that is highly resistant to weathering.